brakon/jquery-ajax-tracking/README.md

 ## Configuration

-The trackAjax method receipts an object with two methods:
+The ajaxTracking method receipts an object with two methods:
 * **callback (required)**
   * Function to be executed when an ajax request is completed
   * Parameters